simeononsecurity/System-Wide-Windows-Ad-Blocker/README.md

 # System-Wide-Windows-Ad-Blocker
 Block Ads, Tracking, and Telemetry System Wide

+*We are seeking all comments and concerns for this repo.
+Please submit an [issue](https://github.com/simeononsecurity/System-Wide-Windows-Ad-Blocker/issues) with any information you might have.*

 ## Description:
 This script blocks Telemetry related domains via the hosts file and related IPs via Windows Firewall.